jasonelliots/Developer-Theme/README.md

 ## To Do
 - drop in my content
 - reformat skills section to two columns - should be simple 2 div flexbox situation
+- try project section as full width?
+- add bit at bottom of about me "i am a creative problem solver, interested in the roots of things, collaborator
 - Change font
 - update site title + favicon
 - Update readme